 - pinch of salt

-- 2 tbsp non-dairy milk or water (for the edges)
+- 2 tablespoon non-dairy milk or water (for the edges)

 - Whisk the flour with sugar and salt in a large bowl.
 Cut cold vegan butter into 1-inch cubes and smash the cubes flat.